thombashi/thank-you-stars/README.rst

 Summary
 ============================================
-thank-you-stars is a CLI tool to stars to a PyPI package and its dependencies.
+thank-you-stars is a CLI tool to stars to a PyPI package and its dependencies hosted on GitHub.

 `thank-you-stars` will do: